 Cost £4500 Single supplement £500

-The tour will start in Milan and end in Rome
+The tour will start in Naples and end in Calabria

 All of your accommodation and meals with water are included, as well as local transport (except during your free time).
 Flights are not included in the price and need to be arranged by customers themselves or with an agent.